 I’ve seen some good people leave because they weren’t allowed to transfer departments (because they were billing well), and I’ve seen others offered promotions to buy them back after leaving.
 If they are worth those promotions, and if the company doesn’t want to lose them, give them opportunities and reward their work before they get to the point of quitting.

 Otherwise, keep doing what you’re doing - love the business.

-I applied online.
-I interviewed at PageGroup (London, England) in February 2018.
+I applied in-person.
+The process took 2 weeks.
+I interviewed at PageGroup (London, England) in January 2014.

 Phone interview - 1 on 1 - group - final interview and time spent in office and socialising with potential team.
 Competency questions and online SPQ.